petrugio/traveldestinations/README.md

 <details>
 <summary>Countries Pages</summary>
 <br>
-There are 6 individual countries with an image and an embedded video of top 10 places to visit in that country as follows:
+There are 6 individual countries with a short description of that country, image and an embedded video of top 10 places the user can visit in that country as follows:

 <br>